 Beresford Playground Reopens with New Fun Features

 In July 2016 the City of San Mateo removed protective fencing to unveil the newly renovated playground at popular Beresford Park.
 The playground includes adventure-themed towers for climbing, slides, nets, swings and more.
-The County of San Mateo contributed nearly $67,000 to the project to ensure that all residents have access to outdoor recreation.
+The County of San Mateo contributed $66,667 to the project from Measure K to ensure that all residents have access to outdoor recreation.
 The park is located at 2720 Alameda de las Pulgas.

 Support for Early Childhood Education

-On April 26, 2016,the Board approved a $190,000 grant to Peninsula Family Service to expand early learning and literacy programs for 76 children up to age 5 in the City of San Mateo.
-The funds support coaching and training for teachers, purchase classroom supplies and provide for well checks for children and other services.
+A $190,000 Measure K grant approved in April 2016 expands early learning and literacy programs for children up to 5 years old at Peninsula Family Service centers in San Mateo.
+The funds support coaching and training for teachers, the purchase classroom supplies, increased opportunities for family engagement and other services.
 Learn more.

 Mastering Math for Middle Schoolers

-This $20,000 one-time grant supports the St. James Community Foundation's Math Scholars Program.
-The program assists primarily middle school students in San Mateo's North Central neighborhood to prepare them for geometry in the ninth grade.
-The grant, approved on Jan.
-26, 2016, supports tutors and supplies and provides for a healthy meal for participating students.
+A total of $50,000 in Measure K funds support the St. James Community Foundation's Math Scholars Program.
+The program assists primarily middle school students in San Mateo's North Central neighborhood to prepare them for success in high school math.
+Two grants, approved in January 2016 and October 2017, support tutors and supplies for approximately 60 students.
 Learn more.

-This one-time $30,000 grant to Foster City Village will expand outreach to the growing senior population with a focus on Asian American seniors.
-Foster City Village provides services such as help with light home maintenance and transportation while also organizing social activities and special events such as outings to museums.
+A $30,000 Measure K grant to Foster City Village approved in June 2016 helps expand outreach to the growing senior population with a focus on Asian American seniors.
+Foster City Village provides services and help with light home maintenance and transportation while also organizing social activities and special events such as outings to museums.
 The grant was approved on June 28, 2016.
 Learn more.